 The love for stories makes this dog, who he is.
 From the inks of James Herriot to Samuel Fuller’s celluloid – the human emotions and values are often best depicted by animal protagonists.
 Their tales and fates entwined to our little pleasures and epic pains.
-Inspiring, innocent and endearing, the dog movies have always had their takers – children and adult alike.
+Inspiring, innocent and endearing, the dog movies have always had their takers – children and adults falling in love, alike.
 A top draw at the box-office, they have time and again set the cash counters ringing.

 1. Bolt (2008) At the top of our list is Bolt.
 Now a Disney classic, this animated comedy voiced by John Travolta and Miley Cyrus, follows the journey of a celebrity dog of a sci-fi sitcom who has spent his entire life on the sets believes that he has superpowers and ventures out to save his co-celebrity star.
 Bolt was nominated for a series of awards, such as the Academy Award for Best Animated Feature, which it lost to another Walt Disney Pictures release, WALL-E.